 Collection of china 瓷器

-Ernest Hemingway is best known for his novels and prose, particularly his novels, such as “The Sun Also Rises” (1926), “A Farewell to Arms” (1929), and “The Old Man and the Sea” (1952), as well as short stories such as “Hills like White Elephants” (1927) and “The Snows of Kilimanjaro” (1936).
-He was awarded for The Nobel Prize in Literature 1954.
-However, he did write some poetry as well, although they were not as famous as his short stories.
-His poetry, just like his short stories, is quite simplistic, and minimalistic.
-In the book store of the museums, I bought “Ernest Hemingway Complete Poems, revised version, edited by Nicholas Gerogiannis).
+Hemingway is best known for his novels and prose, particularly “The Sun Also Rises” (1926), “A Farewell to Arms” (1929), and “The Old Man and the Sea” (1952), as well as short stories such as “Hills Like White Elephants” (1927) and “The Snows of Kilimanjaro” (1936).
+He was awarded the Nobel Prize in Literature in 1954.
+While he did write some poetry, it is less famous than his prose.
+His poetry, like his short stories, is often simplistic and minimalistic.
+In the museum’s bookstore, I purchased Ernest Hemingway: Complete Poems, a revised edition edited by Nicholas Gerogiannis.

 The rail ends do not meet...